-Virtual Classes:
+Virtual/Hybrid Classes:

-Students who work or have other commitments during daytime hours will be given preference for virtual classes.
+Students who work or have other commitments during daytime hours will be given preference for seats in virtual or hybrid classes.
+All new students who request virtual or hybrid classes will need to demonstrate competency with the school's technology devices.